 The creamed corn

-If you are using fresh corn refer to this recipe for instructions on how to remove the kernels from the cob.
+If you are using fresh corn refer to my recipe for Creamy Corn Salad for instructions on how to remove the kernels from the cob.

 Jalapeño peppers come in varying degrees of heat.
 Unfortunately you can't tell how hot they are by looking at them.
 I always buy at least one more than I think I need just in case they are really mild.
 That was the case for these I bought for testing so I used two.
 Adjust the amount to your liking.
 Taste a little piece and decide.
 Remove the pith and seeds by cutting them in half and then into quarters lengthwise.
 Then just run a paring knife under to remove.
 Cut long strips and cut those into a small dice.